3F/Jt/Readme.md

 ### No dependencies to something 👐

-Developed from scratch without dependencies to something.
+Developed from scratch without dependencies to something from our end-product.

 ### Open and Free 🍰

-MIT License, Enjoy!
+Open Source project; MIT License, Yes!
+Enjoy!

 ## License